agda/agda/doc/user-manual/language/lexical-structure.rst

 strings.
 See :doc:`built-ins` for the corresponding types, and :doc:`literal-overloading` for how to support literals for user-defined types.

+.. _lexical-structure-int-literals:

 Integers
   Integer values in decimal or hexadecimal (prefixed by ``0x``) notation.
   Non-negative numbers map by default to :doc:`built-in natural numbers
-  <built-ins>`, but can be overloaded.
+  <built-in-nat>`, but can be overloaded.
 Negative numbers have no default
   interpretation and can only be used through :doc:`overloading
   <literal-overloading>`.

   Examples: ``123``, ``0xF0F080``, ``-42``, ``-0xF``

+.. _lexical-structure-float-literals:

 Floats
   Floating point numbers in the standard notation (with square brackets